assafY/api-v1-client-csharp/docs/statistics.md

 # `Info.Blockchain.API.Statistics` namespace

-The `Statistics` namespace contains the `StatisticsExplorer` class that reflects the functionality documented at at https://blockchain.info/api/charts_api.
+The `Statistics` namespace contains the `StatisticsExplorer` class that reflects the functionality documented at https://blockchain.info/api/charts_api.
 It makes various network statistics available, such as the total number of blocks in existence, next difficulty retarget block, total BTC mined in the past 24 hours etc.

 ## Methods